 Guide Requirements

-Since this is a post-processing guide that happens after you are finished with the in-game photo shooting session, you would need to have Adobe Photoshop or Lightroom installed on your computer.
+Since this part of the guide focuses on a post-processing that happens after you are finished with the in-game photo shooting session, you will need to have Adobe Photoshop or Lightroom installed on your computer.
+You can use the application of your choice as long as you can apply the same techniques

 Photoshop

-.
-With the threshold around 19-20 raise the radius slider slowly up to that point until you no longer see the evidence of banding in the small window and press ok.
+Then, we want to go to the Filter menu > Blur > Surface Blur.
+With the threshold set to around 19-20 raise the radius slider slowly up to that point until you no longer see the evidence of banding in the small window and press ok.

-If you see some of the banding defects on the sides, or below the sky on the cloud you can select the main duplicated layer, and use the Quick Selection Tool to select that area while you have the Surface Blur, and Noise as Smart Filters, then press Ctrl + J
+If you see some of the banding defects on the sides or below the sky on the clouds, you can select the main duplicated layer and use the Quick Selection Tool to select that area while the Surface Blur and Noise are applied as Smart Filters.
+Then, press Ctrl + J, and the effect will be applied to the new layer.
+You can repeat this process as much as you need to fix it quickly.
+It's pretty straightforward Before and After

 Example of banding in a sky, and result after the surface blur without blurring out rest of the image such as the moon, and other healthy parts of the sky.